Bdg9/Cowniverse/README.md

 To get started with the Cowniverse project:

 1. **Install Required Libraries**: Navigate to the `library` folder and install the required libraries for the `df_player pro`.
 2. **Build Prototypes**: Use the CAD files from the `fusion` folder to print or cut the necessary parts.
-Assemble the prototypes as per the instructions.
+Build the obstacles with wood.
+Assemble the prototype by referring to the project's report.
 3. **Upload Code**: Upload the relevant code from the `full` folder to your Arduino.
 Make sure to follow the specific instructions provided for each prototype.
 4. **Testing and Debugging**: Use the scripts in the `test` folder to test and debug individual subsystems as needed.

-## Contributing

-We welcome contributions to the Cowniverse project!
-If you have any ideas, improvements, or bug fixes, please feel free to submit a pull request or open an issue.

 ## Contact